 We’d go as far as saying that any ski holiday isn’t quite complete without the warming embrace of a 'proper' hot chocolate whilst out on the mountains.

-This half-term, we went in search of the ultimate ‘varm sjokolade’ in Trysil.
-From classic cups of rich, velvety hot chocolate, to fun-sized, fully loaded mugs of hot chocolate heaven, we scaled Trysilfjellet in search of confection perfection.
+We went in search of the ultimate ‘varm sjokolade’ in Trysil.
+From classic cups of rich, velvety chocolate to fun-sized, fully loaded mugs of hot chocolate heaven, we scaled Trysilfjellet in search of confection perfection.

 It’s a tough job, but someone’s got to do it…